tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 Under the cover of a moonless night, we set off towards the heart of darkness.
 The jungle around us is alive with unseen creatures, their eyes glinting in the darkness, watching our every move.
 We can almost feel the presence of the undead, lurking just beyond our sight, drawn by the scent of the living.
 The soft murmur of the Thu Bồn River guides our path.

-As we draw closer to the drainage system, the anticipation within the group is palpable.
-I signal for a halt, crouching low behind a thicket, the rest of the team mirroring my actions.
+As we draw closer to the drainage system, I signal for a halt, crouching low behind a thicket, the rest of the team mirroring my actions.
 Through my binoculars, the drainage system looms ahead, its entrance obscured by overgrown foliage, a dark maw waiting to swallow us whole.

 A lone guard tower stands sentinel over the entrance, its silhouette stark against the starlit sky.
 The solitary figure of a sentry, manning a .50 caliber machine gun is visible.
 His posture is relaxed, unaware of the eyes trained on him from the shadows.

-Tuyết, her presence almost ethereal in the darkness, slips forward with her scoped SKS in hand.
+Tuyết slips forward with her scoped SKS in hand.
 She finds her position, a natural hollow that offers both a clear line of sight and camouflage.
 She settles in, her breathing controlled, waiting for the right moment.

 The distant thrum of a CH-47 Chinook approaches, its heavy blades cutting through the air with a sound like rolling thunder.
 Tuyết's eyes narrow, her focus absolute as she aligns her sight with the oblivious sentry.

 As the Chinook flies overhead, its noise overwhelming the jungle's nocturnal chorus, she exhales and squeezes the trigger.
-The shot, muffled by the helicopter's roar, is a whisper in the night.
+The shot is muffled by the helicopter's roar.
 The sentry collapses without a sound, his body slumping in the tower, unseen and unheard.

 We fan out, shadows melding with the darkness.
 Our movements are specters on the wind.

 Văn moves with a predator's grace, his steps barely disturbing the underbrush as he advances towards a small outpost, a flicker of light betraying the presence of another sentry.
-The guard, a young man lost in the monotony of his watch, whistles a tune to keep the oppressive silence at bay.
+The guard is a young man lost in the monotony of his watch.
 Unaware, he steps outside, a cigarette dangling from his lips.

-Văn waits, patient as stone, until the guard's back is turned, the glow of the cigarette casting a small, eerie light.
+Văn waits, patient as stone, until the guard's back is turned.
 With a swift motion, he closes the distance, his hand clamping over the guard's mouth, stifling any cry as his other hand drives a combat knife deep into the sentry's chest.
-The guard's eyes widen in shock and pain as Văn's blade finds its mark again and again.
+Văn's blade finds its mark again and again.
 The guard collapses, his blood a dark stain on the earth.

 Lâm and Hùng, operating as a pair, advance towards another vantage point, their movements synchronized.
 They come upon a sentry, with his pants down urinating, oblivious to the danger creeping up behind him.
 Lâm signals to Hùng, a silent command that is received with a nod.

-Hùng circles wide, flanking the sentry, while Lâm prepares his garrote, a lethal length of wire.
-In a moment fraught with tension, Lâm strikes, the wire snaking around the sentry's neck, pulling tight.
+Hùng circles wide, flanking the sentry, while Lâm prepares his garrote, a lethal length of piano wire.
+Lâm strikes, the wire snaking around the sentry's neck, pulling tight.
 The guard's hands claw at his throat, desperate for air that won't come, his struggles futile against Lâm's relentless grip.
-Hùng is there to support, ensuring their victim makes not a sound as he is eased to the ground.
+Hùng is there to support, ensuring their victim makes not a sound as he's eased to the ground.

 Meanwhile, Tuyết and I move towards the drainage system entrance.

-The entrance is guarded by one last sentry, his posture lax, unaware that death approaches.
+The entrance is guarded by one last sentry, his posture lax.
 Tuyết motions for me to hold, her eyes scanning the area for any unseen threats.
 Satisfied, she nods, and we proceed.

 I take the lead, my knife ready, the metal cool and reassuring in my grip.
-The guard, lost in thought, doesn't hear my approach, his fate sealed.
+The guard, lost in thought, , whistles a tune to keep the oppressive silence at bay.
 With a swift, practiced motion, I'm upon him, my blade finding the soft flesh beneath his ribcage.
 He gasps, a sound choked off by my hand over his mouth, his body tensing in shock and pain.

 Tuyết is beside me, holding him down.
 It's over quickly, the guard's struggles ceasing as his life ebbs away, his body gently slumping to the ground.

 With the perimeter sentries dispatched, our path to the drainage system is clear.
 A rusted grate blocks the entrance.
 Văn retrieves a block of Semtex from his pack, the plastic explosive malleable in his hands.
-He molds it around the lock and hinges of the grate, the process methodical, each movement precise.
+He molds it around the lock and hinges of the grate.

 I pull the detonator from my own pack, connecting the wires with steady fingers.
 The team steps back, taking cover behind the dense foliage that lines the entrance.
 "Clear," I whisper, pressing the button.